will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### Fauna Query Language (FQL)

 [FaunaDB](https://faunadb.org/), (now [defunct](https://news.ycombinator.com/item?id=43414742)), was an attempt at building a production-ready distributed database on many of the concepts from the Calvin and deterministic transaction ideas.
 The [Fauna Query Language ](https://faunadb-docs.netlify.app/fauna/current/learn/query/)(FQL) was a proprietary, TypeScript-like language they developed for reading/writing data in Fauna.
+The documentation on this is a bit thin these days, but it appeared that it was essentially a productized version of the ideas in Calvin, with a goal of making static analysis of read/write sets easier.

 ### Spanner